Leaf-Agriculture/docs/docs/docs/authentication.md

 }
 ```

-**All set!** Include this token in your API calls and you will have access to
-Leaf's API.

-**Note:**
-- Your Leaf Token lasts for 30 days with "rememberMe": "true" in the
+_note: Your Leaf Token lasts for 30 days with "rememberMe": "true" in the
 json.
-If you want it to last only 24 hours, set "rememberMe" to "false".
+If you want it to last only 24h, feel free to set "rememberMe" to "false"._
-- After expiration, just make the same request to the same endpoint and you will
+_After expiration, just make the same request to the same endpoint and you will
-get a new access token.
+get a new access token. _

 [register]: https://withleaf.io/account/quickstart/
 [jwt]: https://tools.ietf.org/html/rfc7519